Charles Schwab Corp. [SCHW] stock Downgrade by Keefe Bruyette analyst, price target now $70

 Sponsored

-Total core net new assets brought to the company by new and existing clients equaled $17.2 billion, or $21.4 billion in core net new assets excluding Ameritrade originated brokerage clients.
+Trader sentiment has turned bullish according to the latest Charles Schwab Trader Sentiment Survey, a quarterly study that explores the outlooks, expectations, and perspectives of traders at Charles Schwab.
+More than half of respondents (53%) report a bullish outlook on the U.S. stock market – the highest level since the survey began in 2021 and a significant increase from the 32% who were bullish in the fourth quarter of last year.
+Additionally, 49% of traders believe it’s a good time to invest in equities, up from 41% last quarter.

+Charles Schwab Corp. stock has also gained 2.78% of its value over the past 7 days.
+However, SCHW stock has inclined by 15.81% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 12.38% and lost -5.01% year-on date.

-Compared to the average trading volume of 9.14M shares, SCHW reached a trading volume of 5183519 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SCHW stock reached $115.83 billion, with 1.77 billion shares outstanding and 1.67 billion shares in the current float.
+Compared to the average trading volume of 9.10M shares, SCHW reached a trading volume of 5480842 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SCHW shares is $72.39 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SCHW stock is a recommendation set at 1.95.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.